prusovak2/Faker/bakalarka/Faker_hiearchie.md

 * get rid of swapping boarders in ALL random functions with boarders - to preserve consistency
 * add parameterless variants for floating point types - what about default values of parameters for overload with lower and upper param?
 And how about option to specify just one boarder? (just lower or just upper?)  + necessary to add overloads to ALL  random functions that use floating point random functions in question (Lists, enumerables, nullable variants...)
 * change defaults to MIN, MAX value (in ALL methods using floating point random methods) and add paramless functions generating values from [0,1) interval (with corresponding method name)
+* **make boarder params nullable, swap only, when they are not null -  benchmark** whether it's gonna too negatively affect the performance

 ### Ilist of basic Random types